SovTech/React-Native-Version-Bump-Scripts/README.md

 ## Note

 These are bash scripts and only tested on OSX.
-Windows now has support for bash but these scripts have not been tested on it yet.
+Windows now has support for bash but these scripts have not been tested on Windows.

 ## How to use